 Sure, a CEO needs to possess strong business acumen and have a proven track record of making sound business decisions.
 But in addition to relying on these “hard skills” many CEOs benefit from coaching on their “soft skills.”
 Soft skills are used in processes like conflict resolution and inspiring motivation in the workforce.
 A great coach can not only teach these skills, but help the executive practice them, just as a great pitching coach helps a star pitcher work on a variety of different types of pitches.
 A coach can also help the CEO understand which skills apply to which situation, and can offer constructive practice through role-play and other techniques.

 Psychological and relational issues become increasingly important as you move up the corporate organization chart.
 Not only does the great CEO understand the granular details of what his or her organization does, but also has the astuteness, self-awareness, and relationship skills necessary to orchestrate the overall operation of the enterprise.
-I encourage you to have a look at my books about developing leadership, whether you’re interested in cultural transformation, performance management, or the power of coaching.
 Nobody at the top of their game got there alone, and the help of an outstanding CEO coach can lead to a productive and inspiring tenure as chief executive.